 Visas and Work Permits in the Netherlands

 Finding a way to work in a new country, legally, can be a daunting task.
-Each permit has specific requirements and while one is better for a specific case, it may not be the best option for you.
-Here we break down the most often used permits and visas in the Netherlands.
+Each permit has specific requirements, and while one is better for a particular case, it may not be the best option for you.
+Here we break down the most often used visas and residence permit in the Netherlands.
 For more information regarding these guidelines, we suggest getting in touch with the IND office.

-This visa is required by some countries before you visit the Netherlands.
-It restricts your travel time to 90 days within a 180 day period and you are not allowed to work on this permit.
+Some countries require this visa before you visit the Netherlands.
+It restricts your travel time to 90 days within a 180 day period, and you are not allowed to work on this permit.

-This permit is for non-EU students that wish to come study in the Netherlands.
+This permit is for international non-EU citizen students that wish to study in the Netherlands.
 It is valid until the graduation date of the student.
 You are permitted to work a maximum of 10 hours per week or for two months during the summer (June, July, and August).

 A work permit is not required when doing an internship, however, as long as it is part of your education.

-There are no restrictions for working for EU/EEA, or Swiss students.
+There are no restrictions for working for EU(Schengen zone)/EEA or Swiss students.

 Search Year Visa & Permit

-This is a permit for non-EU students/citizens who have graduated with a Master’s or PhD level at one of the top 150 universities in the last 3 years.
+A search year Visa & Permit is specifically for non-EU students/citizens with a Masters or PhD level at one of the top 150 universities in the last three years.
 It is also referred to as the Orientation Year permit.
-This allows graduates to spend a year in the Netherlands looking for work and they may work on this permit without hour restrictions until the permit is expired.
+It allows graduates to spend a year in the Netherlands looking for work and they may work on this temporary residence permit without hour restrictions until the permit is expired.
 Once employed, they must be under the Highly Skilled Migrant scheme, sponsored by their employer, and they have a lower salary requirement than the standard HSMs.